Aseward1005/C-80/README.md

 If I wanted to throw a fireball, then push something, then teleport, I would type: uojiluiooulj

-Members
+Members:

+Anthony Seward - Programming: Level design and logic, playtesting, spellcasting

-Victoria Marcial -sprites and assets
+Victoria Marcial - Artist: sprites and assets